 - Who are those 5 people?
 Are they different this year than last year?

-- Did you develop deeper relationships with your existing friends?
+- Did I develop deeper relationships with my existing friends?
 Make new ones?

 What did you do to have fun?

-If you’re like me, you’ll find two things:
+If you are like me, you will find two things: